mixxxdj/manual/source/glossary.rst

      format used for CD audio.
 Wave files are not compressed, and are therefore :term:`lossless`.
 Wave files generally end with a .WAV extension.

+   OPUS
+     Opus is a totally open, royalty-free, highly versatile :term:`lossy` audio codec.
+The .OPUS filename extension is recommended.

    codec
      Short for compressor/decompressor, a codec is any technology for compressing and decompressing audio and video data.
 Some popular